Why Choose an Associate Degree in Small Business Management?

 4. West Virginia Junior College

-West Virginia Junior College offers an associate’s degree in small business management.
+West Virginia Junior College offers an Associate’s in Business Administration program.
 Students learn about basic business law, take certifications in Microsoft Office and QuickBooks, and more.
 Students may go on to work as customer service specialists, bookkeeping staff, or in other roles.

 • Tuition (in-state): $13,210